Negative-light/PUBLIC_VUALT/GABC SS-The Utility and Purpose of Angles.md

   - "[[GABC SS-The Battle Field]]"
 west:
 ---

-> [!IMPORTANT] Authors Note
-> It would be advised to combine this lesson and [[GABC SS-Intro To Angles]] as that lesson is short, but has important information for this lesson

 # Review
 - We are in a Spiritual War
 - Our Enemy is Satan